kushpatelj86/Lock-Code/README.md

 ## Overview

 **LockCode** is a secure desktop application designed to help users store, manage, and generate strong passwords safely.
 It uses strong encryption, secure authentication, and an intuitive interface.
-All passwords are encrypted locally — no cloud storage, no plaintext storage, no tracking.
+All passwords are encrypted locally, no cloud storage, no plaintext storage, no tracking.

 > **Note:** Users must create an account and sign in with their master password to access the vault and all features.